17swifts/CommunityMapping/README.md

 ### REST API

 The REST API controllers provide additional functionality for interacting with the server of your application using CRUD (create, read, update, delete) operations.
-The endpoints available are based on the entities create in the Entity diagram, with the same security settings you configured in the Security diagram.
-It can be used to make development easier by using the API to assist your internal application's code.
-The REST API is also a popular choice for creating a fully functioning API to make your application's data available to other applications.
+Similar to the GraphQL API, the REST API is also a popular choice for creating a fully functioning API that makes the application's data available to other applications.

 The [Export](#export) functionality makes use of the REST API to assist with the exporting process.

-Entity Controllers can be found at `serverside/src/Controllers/Entities` and can be called from the client-side using [Axios](https://github.com/axios/axios), which you can read more about [here](https://codebots.com/docs/what-is-axios).
+Entity Controllers can be found at `serverside/src/Controllers/Entities` and can be called from the client-side using [Axios](https://github.com/axios/axios).

 ### Security